 - Experience of the proposing faculty member with middle school students and/or adaptability to the age group.

-- A final slate of JBA classes is set on or about August 15.
+- A final slate of JBA classes is set by September 1st at the latest.

 Frequently Asked Questions

 Q: Can I hold another academic assignment during JBA?